 In every document that displays, defines or declares the mission in public affairs for Missouri State, it is made clear that the University's purpose is to "develop educated persons."
-As noted above, this is expressed in the General Education Program, the mission statement, and is prominently displayed on its websites, publications, through its seven signature public affairs activities/events, and through structures such as the Citizen Scholar statue and Keiser Plaza.
+As noted above, this is expressed in the mission statement and is prominently displayed on its websites, publications, through its seven signature public affairs activities/events, and through structures such as the Citizen Scholar statue and Keiser Plaza.